An $L^2$-quantitative global approximation for the Stokes initial-boundary value problem: Introduction

 The results in \cite{HigSue2025} are inherently non-quantitative, meaning that the global approximations cannot be estimated by the given local data.
 This limitation is a direct consequence of the proof strategy employed.
 That proof consisted of two main stages: first, constructing an intermediate approximation $v_1$, under forcing with poles far from $K$, using the ``sweeping of poles and discretization" method \cite{Bro1962,EGFPS2019}; and second, extending $v_1|_{K}$ to a global solution $u$ using an ordinary differential equation (ODE) technique.
 The bottleneck, however, lies in the first stage.
 The ``sweeping" method, while effective for proving existence, relies fundamentally on a non-constructive Hahn-Banach theorem.
 It is this reliance that makes it impossible to derive quantitative estimates.

-This non-constructive barrier is the specific drawback that our present paper aims to bypass using a completely different approach.
+This situation mirrors the classic dichotomy observed by Bourgain-Brezis \cite{BouBre2003,BouBre2007} in the context of the divergence equation and Hodge systems: while duality arguments (Soft Analysis) provide existence of solutions in critical spaces, establishing explicit quantitative bounds requires a fundamentally different, constructive approach (Hard Analysis).

+In the specific context of the Runge approximation, this transition from qualitative to quantitative is not merely a technical refinement but a crucial step for applications.
+As emphasized in recent works on the cost of approximation \cite{RulSal2019, DebKal2025}, explicit bounds on the global approximations are indispensable for applications to inverse problems and control theory, where the magnitude of the inputs directly determines the feasibility of the process.

 Furthermore, the results in \cite{HigSue2025} are restricted to interior approximations, meaning that they do not cover the practically important case of initial-boundary value problems on a domain $D\subset\R^3$.
 This is a significant limitation, as many applications of the Stokes system involve fluid motion constrained by solid boundaries.
 While the interior framework of \cite{HigSue2025} is general enough to encompass pathological solutions, so-called parasitic solutions or Serrin's examples \cite{Ser1962}, it leaves open the problem of global approximation for solutions defined on a bounded spatial domain with prescribed boundary conditions.